Celienn/Blox-Fruits-Notifier/PRIVACY_POLICY.md

 ### 4. Data Removal

-If you wish to remove your stored data, you can do so by leaving any server where is bot is present.
-On the next bot's reboot your data will be automaticly erased from the database.
-Alternatively, you may request manual deletion by opening an issue on our GitHub repository.
+You may request manual deletion by opening an issue on our GitHub repository.

 ### 5. Security